the-deep/deeper/docs/git.md

 ## Branch

-There are 5 major branchlines:
+There are 5 major branch-lines:
 1. develop
 2. feature
 3. release